t-phoenix/oneWallet-Mobile/README.md

 ---

+### Introduction
 - This is a User Interface for oneWallet Mobile Application (iOS and android) developed in React-Native.
-- Inspired from [oneWallet.crazy.one](oneWallet.crazy.one) and neumorphism, this UI is developed to easily help one Users get acquainted by the mobile application too.
+- Inspired from [oneWallet.crazy.one](oneWallet.crazy.one) and neumorphism, this UI is developed to easily help users get acquainted by the mobile application.
+- To align the idea of keyless signIn Google Authenticator, I've made the createWallet layout according to manual setup, instead of qr scan.
+- Dynamicity in the UI is provided according to next development phase needs.
+(Eg. Number of Wallet Cards on Main Screen, List of different tokens inside wallet).
+-
 - The biggest developer community advantage from javascript will help take this project further easily.

 ---